-So there’s this ad on the radio that trumpets the claim, “You’re not fat… you’re bloated.”
-Yes, it seems we’ve been blaming those expansive paunches on things like overeating, poor diets and lack of exercise.
-Turns out that it’s not our fault and there’s a magic pill or supplement that will deliver a flat stomach in a fraction of the time it took you to construct that belly.
+A few years back, I ruminated on a radio ad that trumpeted the claim, “You’re not fat… you’re bloated.”
+Aside from metabolism and genetic causes, it suggested we’ve been blaming those expansive paunches on things like overeating, poor diets and lack of exercise.
+Too many of us had apparently been blaming ourselves, but it turns out that it’s not our fault and there’s a magic pill or supplement that will deliver a flat stomach in a fraction of the time it took you to construct that oversized belly.
+In the latest breakthrough of the not-my-fault-I’m-fat era mentality, we now have drugs meant for diabetics —already blessed by digital monitors to tell them when their blood sugar is low enough at any given hour to rationalize a guilty calorie-laden pleasure— that allow us to shed pounds without so much as a sit-up or having to choose between a side of fries or a salad.

-On the other hand, an effort to convince people that they can blame being overweight, even obese, on bloating verges on ludicrous.
-Go online and check out the photos of “bloated” people whose stomach sludge apparently causes their thighs, hips and other parts of their bodies to balloon into folded fat and you’ll understand the absurdity.
-Part of the psychology in convincing people that obesity can be “cured” without months, even years, of diet and exercise is to assure them that it isn’t their fault.
-Again, there are some of us who gain weight when other don’t on essentially the same diet.
-That is a metabolism issue and that is a whole other science.
+On the other hand, an effort to convince people that they can blame being overweight, even obese, on bloating verged on ludicrous.
+Stomach sludge couldn’t be blamed on ballooning thighs, hips and other parts of the body.
+Part of the psychology in convincing people that obesity can be “cured” without months, years, even a lifetime of diet and exercise is to assure them that it isn’t their fault.
+Again, there are some of us who gain weight when other don’t on essentially the same diet and activity level.
+That is a metabolic issue and that is a whole other science.

 However, losing weight in a healthy manner does require self-discipline, whether we want to admit it or not.
-It’s not fair, of course, that some of us gain weight much more readily that others and, worse yet, that it is so much harder to take off those extra pounds.
+It’s not fair, of course, that some of us gain weight much more readily than others and, worse yet, that it is so much harder to take off those extra pounds.
+Others enjoy activities that promote fitness and self-esteem that most other adults, as they venture into middle age and beyond, don’t.

-It’s the new year, unleashing an annual advertising assault by manufacturers of fitness equipment, gyms and marketers of magic bullet supplements and diets.
-What better time of the year to take advantage of a desperate and substantial population?
-More that 35 percent of American adults qualify as obese, according to the National Institute of Health (NIH) and almost 70 percent of us (as many as 75 percent of men) are overweight
+As we approach the end of another year and looking forward to a new year and a new start, we’re seeing the annual advertising assault by manufacturers of fitness equipment, gyms and marketers of magic bullet supplements and diets.
+What better time of the year to appeal to a desperate and substantial population?

 There is a range of healthy body weight whatever your height.
 For instance, a male who is five-feet-nine inches tall could weigh between 125 and 168 pounds depending on his build and lean muscle mass, and not be overweight.
 Most of us know when we are carrying around an extra 15 to 20 pounds, and that means we are overweight.
 Add another 10 to 20 pounds and you are entering the realm of obesity.